Skip to content

 Reporting and Compliance Frameworks

-• California SB-253: Requires companies with $1 billion+ in revenue doing business in California to disclose scope 1, 2, and 3 emissions annually, using GHG Protocol methods.
+• California SB-253: This law requires companies with more than $1 billion in revenue doing business in California to disclose greenhouse emissions using GHG Protocol methods.
+Scope 1 and scope 2 emissions disclosure is mandated starting in 2026, while scope 3 reporting requirements go into effect in 2027.
 Supply chain emissions are in scope, making reliable upstream data a key compliance requirement.

-• CBAM: The EU’s Carbon Border Adjustment Mechanism creates a carbon cost on imported goods based on their embedded emissions.
+• Carbon Border Adjustment Mechanism (CBAM): The EU’s CBAM creates a carbon cost on imported goods based on their embedded emissions.
 Importers must track and report product-level carbon data.
 Importers must report product-level carbon data and, from 2026, surrender CBAM certificates.

-• SEC Climate Disclosure Rule (Currently Paused): The US Securities and Exchange Commission rule would mandate emissions and climate risk disclosures for listed companies.
-Although delayed, the framework aligns with broader market expectations.
+• SEC Climate Disclosure Rule: The US Securities and Exchange Commission (SEC) rule would mandate emissions and climate risk disclosures for listed companies.
+While the SEC ended its legal defense of the rule in 2025 and implementation is currently paused, the framework continues to align with broader market and investor expectations.

 Corporate Decarbonization Strategies